dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 1. Log in to DNSimple with your user credentials.

-1. On the multi-factor authentication page, click <label>Use recovery code</label>.
+1. On the 2-Step Verification page, click <label>Use recovery code</label>.

     ![](/files/user-mfa-login-recovery-code.png)

-1. Enter the recovery code and confirm.
+1. Enter the recovery code and click <label>Log in and disable all multi-factor authentications</label>.

     ![](/files/user-mfa-disable-with-recovery-code.png)